Kayli/logspub/dev-python.md

   - python releases gil when doing io
     - this means that print() function also releases gil and can lead to race conditions and inconsistent output when called from multiple threads
+  - you can release gil inside your custom-written c extension using macroses:
+    Py_BEGIN_ALLOW_THREADS, Py_END_ALLOW_THREADS

 ## vscode extensions